huzeir2k/huzeir2k/README.md

 ---

-### Which kind of platform do I commonly do developing work on?
+### Which kind of platform do I commonly develop/engineer on?

 I've done and still can do the following: